 Don't Get Caught in the Dark During a Power Outage.

 When the lights or electricity go out in your home, the last thing you want to do is wait patiently.
 Each moment your electricity is out, the less secure you and your house becomes.
-Keep space power failures from being an issue by buying a whole house automatic generator that you can depend on.
+Keep space power failures from being an issue by buying one of our whole house automatic generators that you can depend on.

 These generators run a weekly self-test to ensure reliability when you need it, and their operation in the event of a power outage will require no effort.
 Whenever the power goes out, you’ll still be in luck when you choose Sentry Electric for a new backup home generator.
 We have different models to consider, and we offer complete support options.

 Sentry Electric sells and services Cummins, Kohler, and Generac air-cooled generators.